hannesmitterer/euystacio-helmi-AI/ALTAR_MANIFEST.md

 # Altar Manifest

-This is the manifest for the Rütli Stone Edition.
+This document serves as the manifest for the Altar Rütli Stone Edition.

-## Contents
-- Item 1
-- Item 2
-- Item 3